 Is LLM-as-a-judge enough?

-Using a model to grade another model can be fast and scalable, which is why many teams use it.
-But it should not be your only layer.
+Using one model to grade another can be fast and scalable, which is why many teams rely on it for ranking outputs, checking style, or scoring criteria-driven tasks.

-- the grading criteria may be fuzzy
+- the grading rubric may be fuzzy

 - the judge model can be biased